armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 recording---it's not an authentic performance style for this material, with all due respect to Ms. Te Kanawa.

-### Company (1970)

-_Music and lyrics by Stephen Sondheim, book by George Furth._

-In the shortened versions of the presentation, I don't mention this landmark musical, which experimented with nonlinear storytelling.
-There is a [filmed version of the 2001 Broadway production](https://www.imdb.com/title/tt1160997/) starring Raul Esparza (dir.
-John Doyle) that is pretty good, although in fairness this musical is so intimate that it'd be hard for _any_ filmed production to be as effective as seeing it live.

-There is a 2011 [staged concert starring Neil Patrick Harris](https://www.imdb.com/title/tt1942831) in the leading role.
-Like the 2006 _South Pacific_ above, this is not a full production but rather focuses on the songs.
-That said, the orchestration and song performance are (in my opinion) livelier and truer to the original material than the 2001 John Doyle production.

-**Audio Recordings:** My favorite is actually the 1995 West End revival cast, but the original 1970 recording is excellent too.

 ### Ragtime (1997)

 _Music by Stephen Flaherty, lyrics by Lynn Ahrens, book by Terrence McNally._